codepath/android_guides/Notifications.md

 </application>
 ```

-Next, we will create a pending intent to launch this service assuming the minimum API (API 24) is used:
+Next, we will create a pending intent to launch this service assuming that API version 24 or higher is used:

 ```java
 if (android.os.Build.VERSION.SDK_INT >= 24) {